ruifengl1/University-of-Melbourne-Subjects/Distributed Systems/Reviews.md

 ##### Omission failures

-Omission failures refers to cases where **a process or a communication channel fails to perform what is expected to do**.
+Omission failures refers to cases where **a process or a communication channel fails to perform what is expected to do**.A server fails to respond to incoming requests.

 - Process omission failures:
     - Normally caused by a process crash